 In my class, STUDENTS PICK THEIR CENTERS.
 If I notice a student is going to the same center over and over I put something I know they will love in another center to get them to go somewhere else.
 I don’t write down what centers students pick.
 Some teachers do but I don’t.

 What happens when all the clips for one center are gone?
 The students have to pick another center to go to.
 Yes, some do get upset.
 I think it’s an important skill to learn that sometimes you don’t get what you want and making a second choice is ok.

 I don’t have dots on my center charts or posters because sometimes I add or take away the number of clips per center depending on which activities are out.

 Students can change centers as much or as little as they want.
 Younger students will change centers more because their attention span is smaller.
 I usually ask the student if they want to make another choice in that center but they don’t have to.

 My goal is for students to play in the same center for the whole center time by the end of the year.
 Now that doesn’t mean they play the same game or activity.
 They may explore rocks, play in the sensory table, and play a math game in the discovery center.

-Grab my Center Signs from my TPT store HERE so you can make your own center charts!
-The center posters perfect for preschool, pre-k, and kindergarten.
+Grab my Rainbow Center Signs from my TPT store HERE so you can make your own center charts!
+If you want a cleaner design (clip art with a simple black border), grab my Simple Design Center Signs HERE.
+The center posters are perfect for Preschool, Pre-k, and Kindergarten.
 To make the center board with all the center signs, I printed them smaller.
 CLICK HERE to watch a quick video on how to print things smaller.

-Everyone always ask is where I find the colored clothespins….
-I make them!
-The clothespins break on occasion so I buy cheap wood clothespins from the laundry section at Target or Walmart.
+Everyone always asks where I find the colored clothespins and I make them!
+The clothespins break on occasion so I buy cheap wooden clothespins from the laundry section at Target or Walmart.
 Then I just spray paint them with spray paint.
 Any kind of spray paint will work.
 Just make sure you wear gloves so you don’t paint your fingers too.